market report header.jpg

 Black Tiger Shrimp – The market is steady.
 Demand is moderate to good and pricing levels are holding firm.
 Availability is tight on the premium sizes.

-Salmon – The market is steady.
-Farmed salmon is holding within established trading ranges with adequate supplies being reported from various regions of the world.
+Salmon – The market is unsettled.
+Farmed salmon is unsettled with pricing influenced by sellers’ supply positions.
+There are reports of offers above and below the current range.
 Wild salmon demand is moderate to firmer.
-West coast whole fish is unquoted due to tight supplies and light trade activity.
-Europe is reporting a softer market due to fully adequate supplies and adequate demand.
-Chilean whole fish continues to firm with supply rated barely adequate amid moderate to active demand.
+West coast whole fish remains unquoted due to inadequate supply.
+Europe is reporting a softer market due to fully adequate supplies and moderate demand.
+Chilean whole fish market is softer with adequate supply with moderate demand.

 Cod – The market is steady and mostly unchanged.
 There is a steady to firm undertone in the market.
 Demand is fair at the current time.